 4. Pison Coffee

 What looks like a humble red brick café from the outside, is a serious specialty coffee house inside, complete with live music in the evenings and an addictive-as-caffeine Asian-Western fusion menu that mixes the best of Indonesia with stylish Sydney.
-Think house-roasted beans from Sumatra, mixed with Australia’s avocado craze, and voila, you have one of Pison’s signatures: The Espresso Avocado; a creamy yet coffee-licious tipple that keeps us coming back again and again.
-But it’s also the classics that Pison does best.
+As for the coffee, their house-roasted beans are from Sumatra, and it’s the classics that Pison does best.
 Try the Affogato, the cappuccino, and the signature single origin Sumatra Bluebatak – slightly sweet and syrupy yet with a serious coffee kick.
 Oh, and if you get a chance between brews, chat with Pison’s friendly owner, Arlini Wibowo, who’ll happily share plenty of coffee insight and awesome stories to accompany your afternoon cuppa.

 Pison Coffee, Jl Petitenget No. 19, Seminyak, p. +62 821 4456 0066, e. [email protected]; Open daily from 7am.